NewsIn Focus

 If those projections are proven true, Maryland would enjoy the fifth highest increase among all states.

-The Administration claims the same method was used to accurately forecast Trump's 2017 Tax Cuts, which are set to expire later this year if lawmakers don't extend them.
+The Administration claims the same method was used to accurately forecast Trump's 2017 Tax Cuts, which are set to expire later this year.

 "President Donald J. Trump’s One Big Beautiful Bill will be an economic windfall for working and middle-class Americans, delivering the largest tax cut in history, higher wages, higher take-home pay, and much more — coupled with generational spending cuts and deficit reduction that will position the U.S. for real prosperity," says the White House.